red-axe/am-editor/docs/plugin/tutorials-mark.md

 For this type of plug-in, we need to inherit the `MarkPlugin` abstract class.
 The `MarkPlugin` abstract class extends some properties and methods on the basis of inheriting the `ElementPlugin` abstract class.
 So the plugin that inherits `MarkPlugin` also has all the attributes and methods of the `ElementPlugin` abstract class

-Because `MarkPlugin` has implemented `markdown` syntax processing, `execute`, `queryState` commands, so we can easily configure a Mark plugin

 ```ts
 import { MarkPlugin } from '@aomao/engine';